buildit/aws-resource-tagging/README.md

     - CreateVpc

-*Events flow from CloudWatch -> SNS -> Lambda.
+*Events flow from CloudTrail -> CloudWatch -> SNS -> Lambda.

-To add more taggers:
+To add tagging for more resource types:

-    1. Extend the AbstractTagger and implement the Tag method
-    2. Add an instance of your tagger to the map in TaggerFactory
+The solution uses a "by convention" method of constructing instances to handle different CloudWatch Event types.

+1. Implement an appropriate `ResourceIdExtractor`.
+Follow the convention `<Event Name>IdExtractor`
+1. Implement an appropriate `Tagger`.
+Follow the convention `<Event Name>Tagger`
-    3. Add the necessary permissions to iamStatements in serverless.yml
+1. Add the necessary permissions to iamStatements in serverless.yml
-    4. Update the CloudWatch EventPattern with source & eventName in serverless.yml
+1. Update the CloudWatch EventPattern with source & eventName in serverless.yml